 I prefer digital task lists because I think of small to-do items all the time.
 Just like my calendar, I need something that is always close by, and that allows me to quickly and easily jot reminders down when they come into my head, whether that’s in my office, when I’m out and about, or even late at night when I’m trying to fall asleep.

 If I ever feel as though I need a daily planner layout or a master running to-do list or if I want the ability to flesh out some thoughts on

-paper “paper”, I use digital planner layouts and brain dump lists from Day Designer in my GoodNotes app.
+paper “paper”, I use digital planner layouts and brain dump lists (here are some great ones from Day Designer) in my GoodNotes app.
 GoodNotes is an app that syncs with both my phone and my iPad and allows me to write on documents using an Apple Pencil.
 This brings some of the benefits of a paper planner back into my life, while still allowing me to access and edit the documents on-the-go.

-The free printables/digital downloads that I use can be found on the Day Designer website for free (along with tons of other free printables)!
+Some great free printables/digital downloads can be found on the Day Designer website for free (along with tons of other free printables)!